 Some professions are regulated by law in Denmark.
-If you are to work within one of these professions, you need a Danish authorisation.
+If you are going to work within one of these professions, you need a Danish authorisation.

 Is my profession regulated?